philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 Top down ematching is a relative of extraction.
 You locally do a small extraction enumerating all the term heads.

 - <https://egraphs.zulipchat.com/#narrow/stream/375765-egg.2Fegglog/topic/incrementally.20.22discovering.22.20e-graphs.20from.20union-find/near/467682535>

+Chris comments:

+"woah, super-cool! on my queue to read in depth but after a skim just now, one thing I thought to note:

+I think by reiterating over the egraph and reinserting what you find, you can achieve the same effect as equality saturation.
+So I don’t think the acyclicity is a stopper from doing regular egraph stuff.

+I’m not really sure what the acyclicity means.

+The main requirement that forces acyclicity is the "elaboration" back into the CFG -- at least the extracted nodes have to be acyclic, but extraction is easier to do if the egraph overall is acyclic.
+There is also a subtle point around dominance and SSA properties that turns out to be important: after extraction at least, the extracted node should not depend on another node that transitively depends on some fixed node (in the "skeleton") that does not dominate it; otherwise there's no way to compute it.
+Easier to maintain this property as we build the aegraph -- so we winnow down the set of nodes based on a notion of "available blocks" (where in the domtree is the value first available)

+Acyclicity is also I think related to the single-pass rewriting, but in a more heuristic way: one is more certain the rewrite is complete after a single pass if no cyclic dependencies exist.
+But you could get around that with another pass, as I think you alude to

+So basically: representing control flow structure is what forces acyclicity, because SSA is acyclic (and "from acyclicity we come, to acyclicity we must return")
+"

 - <https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/egraph.rs>
 - <https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/egraph/elaborate.rs>